Why Test Your Speakers?

 Essential Speaker Tests

-This test helps determine how well your speakers reproduce different frequencies across the audible spectrum.
+Determine how well your speakers reproduce different frequencies across the audible spectrum

 - Start with a low frequency (20Hz) sine wave